GEM-benchmark/GEM-benchmark.github.io/web/tasks/XSum.md

 #### Data shift

 We compiled time-shifted test data in the form of new articles for the second semester of 2020 with Covid19-related keywords.
-We collect new articles from the Wayback archived BBC articles and used the scripts provided for the re-creation of the [XSum dataset](https://github.com/EdinburghNLP/XSum).
+We collected new articles from the Wayback archived BBC articles and used the scripts provided for the re-creation of the [XSum dataset](https://github.com/EdinburghNLP/XSum).
 The new challenge test set contains 401 instances.